-Recently in this space I lauded the ability of Trinitas graduates to get into the colleges of their choice.
-Our students work hard in a rigorous academic setting and often attain the goals they are aiming at, college being one of them.
+Recently, I had the opportunity to participate in the Classical School Teacher Fair at Hillsdale College.
+Over a two-day period, I had the privilege of interacting with many high-caliber college students who are receiving a top-notch liberal arts education including two of our own recent graduates.
+This experience reminded me that our students work hard in a rigorous academic setting and often attain the goals they are aiming at, college being one of them.
 Even though our teachers encourage students to do their best rather than focusing on grades, the grades often come to students who work hard and have some academic talent, and getting into a good college is one reward for that.
 But the story doesn’t end there.

 Some of those students can make great grades in spite of less academic talent because they work so hard.
 These students make up for any lack of raw talent by getting up earlier, staying up later, and outworking everyone in between.
 They get into good colleges and usually end up employing their former classmates.
 They always have to work just a little harder than everyone else and that practice gives them an edge when they get into the marketplace.